 Build a support team

 Caring for your new baby can feel overwhelming.
-To help lower your postpartum stress, identify the people in your life who can support you for those important first weeks of your baby’s life.
+Sometimes, you need to do more than just create a pregnancy checklist to lower anxiety.
+Identify the people in your life who can support you for those important first weeks of your baby’s life.
 These people may include your partner, parents, siblings or friends.
 Your support team should be there to give you the emotional help you need when you are sleep deprived or anxious.

 Choose your childcare provider